Qian Zhi Fu: Golden period: 8th – 10th century CE

-The relocation of the political center to the western lower plain and the enthronement of Qiān Zhī Fú’s new—likely Daic-speaking—dynasty at the western terminus of the trans-Mekong trade route, combined with conflicts between northern Champa and Daic-related Đại Việt at the eastern terminus, resulted in the inland Cham polity of Zhān Bó and other former confederated states in the Chi–Mun basin losing access to maritime routes and dissolving their alliance with Qiān Zhī Fú at Si Thep.
+The relocation of the political center to the western lower plain and the enthronement of Qiān Zhī Fú's new—likely Daic-speaking—dynasty at the western terminus of the trans-Mekong trade route, combined with conflicts between northern Champa and Daic-related Đại Việt at the eastern terminus, resulted in the inland Cham polity of Zhān Bó and other former confederated states in the Chi–Mun basin losing access to maritime routes and dissolving their alliance with Qiān Zhī Fú at Si Thep.
 These Chi-Mun polities, later associated with Yamanadvipa or Java, established the new trading polities in the area of Angkor to the south to secure maritime access through the Tonlé Sap and lower Mekong.
 Within a few decades, Angkor emerged as the dominant regional power, eclipsing inland kingdoms.
+Hiram Woodward places the turning point earlier, at the accession of Jayavarman II in 802, and reads the absence of remains at Si Thep clearly datable to the 9th century, together with the ending of Wen Dan's embassies to China at about the same date, as evidence that Jayavarman II defeated Wen Dan.
+Woodward placed Si Thep within Wen Dan and suggested that the Buddhist bronzes from the Plai Bat hill hoard in Prakhon Chai and Lahan Sai districts may represent Wen Dan workmanship.
+He further proposed that craftsmen were moved northward as Wen Dan expanded during the first half of the 8th century.
+Meanwhile, the same area also appears in Siamese chronicle tradition as Talung (เมืองตลุง), which is said to have been brought under the suzerainty of Padumasuriyavamsa between 757 and about 800.
+However, this tradition has not been directly examined in relation to Woodward's reconstruction of Wen Dan.

 The Pali Ratanabimbavamsa or The Chronicle of the Emerald Buddha references a polity named Ayojjhapura, situated north of Lavapura.
-Its ruler subsequently invaded Inthapatnakhon (อินทปัตย์นคร), identified as Angkor, and acquired the Emerald Buddha.
+Its ruler subsequently invaded Inthapatnakhon (อินทปัตย์นคร), and acquired the Emerald Buddha.
+These events likely occurred in the early 10th century, after the period of the great king of Inthapatnakhon, Padumasuriyavamsa (r.
+757–800).
 Another Pali chronicle, Jinakalamali, describes Ayojjhapura as a metropolitan center (mahā-nagara) governed by Rajadhiraj, recognized as the preeminent ruler of Rāmaññadesa.
 Based on these accounts, Thai scholars locate Ayojjhapura at Si Thep, the only substantial ancient settlement north of Lopburi.
-These events likely occurred in the early 10th century, during a period of internal instability in Angkor under the reigns of Harshavarman I and Ishanavarman II, and prior to the fall of Si Thep in 946.